 If you've never had pigs feet before, I'm here to convince you to give it a try.
 I know it's not the most common dish, but if you like meat, I think you'll love these pig trotters.

 Seriously, this recipe is packed with flavor.
-The sauce alone should be enough to convince you to give this recipe a try.
-With sweet soy sauce, smoky sriracha, and maple syrup, this pigs feet recipe is just so, so good!
+The sauce alone should be enough to convince you to try this recipe.
+With sweet soy sauce, smoky sriracha, and maple syrup, this pigs feet recipe is just so good!

 And on top of tasting delicious, this recipe is super easy to make.
 The oven does the hard work, so you barely have to lift a finger.
 Plus, this recipe is super versatile and can be served with all sorts of dishes.